dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 ## Install the Spark service module
 In order to deploy a services using the DevOps Toolkit (DTK), a service module must first be installed from the DTK Catalog Manager.
-The steps below show installation of a sample service module that is used to deploy a cluster that runs Spark in native cluster mode and HDFS.
-It has a topology with one master node and a set of slave/worker nodes that by default is set to 2, but as illustrated in a later scenario can be initially set or first deployed then scaled up and down to desired sizes.
+The steps below show installation of a sample service module that deploys a cluster that runs Spark in native cluster mode and HDFS.
+It has a topology with one master node and a set of slave/worker nodes that by default is set to 2, but as illustrated in a later scenario can be initially set to a different size as well as scaled up and down after it is deployed.

 We assume that the user first entered the DTK shell from the Linux command line
 ```